 DaVinci Resolve should then locate the noise and reduce the frequency until it is barely noticeable.

 The effect can be improved by using the “learn” feature of the manual speech mode.
-If frequency patterns are properly established and the noise print is learned, then it can be better removed in that section, and in other places similar kinds of noise show up.
+If frequency patterns are properly established and the noise print is learned, then the noise can be better removed in that section, and in other places where similar kinds of noise show up.

 These effects can be applied to individual clips as well as tracks.
 To edit how much of the noise reduction effect is applied, adjust the Dry/Wet knob under the Output section.